CDRT/mk_docs/docs/ref/bios/settings/thinkpad/virtualization.md

 1. On –
 2.	**Off** - Default.

+!!! info ""
-?>  It is automatically enabled and cannot be disabled if ‘Kernel DMA Protection’ is enabled.
+     It is automatically enabled and cannot be disabled if ‘Kernel DMA Protection’ is enabled.

 Additional information: [How to enable Virtualization Technology on Lenovo PC computers](https://support.lenovo.com/de/en/solutions/ht500006).